mediumbase/MarketWatchlist/README.md

-Market Siren
+Market Watchlist
-Market Siren is a Flask-based web application designed for managing stock watchlists and fetching real-time financial data.
+Market Watchlist is a web application for managing stock watchlists and fetching real-time financial data.
 It integrates with Finnhub (primary), Marketstack (fallback), and NewsAPI for stock prices and news, using PostgreSQL for persistent storage and caching.
-Users can create, rename, and delete watchlists, add/remove stocks, and view detailed stock data in a modern, responsive dashboard optimized for trillion-dollar-scale performance.
+Users can create, rename, and delete watchlists, add/remove stocks, and view detailed stock data in a modern, responsive dashboard optimized for high performance.
 Features

 Create, rename, and delete stock watchlists.